FR

 • launches agents in batch mode;

-• injects the subject, session context, and debate history into each turn;
+• injects the subject, session context, and useful history into each call;

 • can run Ask requests without conversation between agents;